Video Storytelling: Five Show-Stopping Examples

 1. Cover the storytelling basics

 Just as with written content, you’ll need to make sure you have everything to make a good story.
-That means defining your objectives, knowing your audience, and creating a plan.
+That means defining your objectives, knowing your audience, and creating a content plan.
 Remember these questions when creating your own video story:

 - What is the overarching goal of this project?